DevXT-LLC/ezlocalai/README.md

 Each worker is a normal `ezlocalai` instance with `ROUTER_URL` set.
 On startup the worker registers itself, then sends heartbeats every `WORKER_HEARTBEAT_INTERVAL` seconds containing free VRAM, queue depth, loaded models, and advertised capabilities (`text`, `vision`, `tts`, `stt`, `embedding`, `image`, `video`, `music`, `music_video`).
 Workers that miss `ROUTER_WORKER_TTL` seconds of heartbeats are pruned.
 If a request arrives and no suitable worker is free, the router keeps it queued until a worker becomes available when `ROUTER_WAIT_TIMEOUT=0`, or waits up to the configured positive timeout before returning `503`.

+The router creates a short dispatch lease only for text/vision requests so a stale heartbeat cannot immediately send a second LLM request to the same slot.
+The lease expires after `ROUTER_RESERVATION_TTL` seconds (default `15`), after which worker heartbeat slot data is authoritative.
+TTS, STT, embedding, image, video, and music requests do not create router-side reservations.

 ### Run the router

 ```bash